gravitational/teleport/assets/node-join/README.md

   - Any other distribution
     - uses `.tar.gz` tarball package

+* CentOS 6 and RHEL 6 will use the special `centos6` tarball package to handle the lower glibc version.

 - MacOS
   - Architectures: x86_64, aarch64 (no Teleport binaries available yet)
   - MacOS 10.12+